 Surrounded by rivers from three sides the medieval Old Town of Kaunas is located next to the confluence of two major rivers: Neris and Nemunas.
-This confluence, once important for trade, is still guarded by a tower of Kaunas castle (14th century) that you can climb.
+This confluence, once important for trade, is still guarded by a tower of Kaunas castle (14th century) that you can climb witnessing minor exhibits.

-Not far south from the tower lies the Rotušės (City Hall) square, the heart of the city and the location for any celebrations, be it the annual Hanseatic days that remember history of Kaunas as a trade center in era when Hansa Union dominated the Baltic trade, or the Christmas market, or military parades in the days gone-by.
+Not far south from the tower lies the Rotušės (City Hall) square, the heart of the city and the location for any celebrations, be it the annual Hanseatic days that remember history of Kaunas as a trade center in era when Hanseatic Union dominated the Baltic trade, or the Christmas market, or military parades in the days gone-by.

-In the center of the square stands the City Hall with a 53 m tall tower.
+In the center of the square stands the City Hall with a 53 m tall tower (1780).
 Nowadays it is used for registering civil marriages.

 Marriages are also common in the five churches that surround the square so every summer you can see many newlywed couples here.
-The tallest spire is that of Ascencion Church that is almost universally reffered to as Vytautas church after the Grand Duke who commissioned it in 1399.
+The tallest spire is that of Accension Church that is almost universally reffered to as Vytautas church after the Grand Duke who commissioned it in 1399.
 This oldest building of Kaunas lies to the south of the Rotušės Square next to a gothic residential building known as Perkūnas house.

 The churches of the square well represent every major pre-1800 architectural style.
 The southern flank is dominated by the Baroque Jesuit church (1720) and monastery with a summer terrace on top.
 West of the square behind historic palaces stands another large gothic church dedicated to Saint George (1490s) and a nicely repaired Renaissance priest seminary palace with its own Holy Trinity church (1634).
 Beyond them there is a Santakos (Confluence) park at the point where Lithuania's two largest rivers converge.